Published on The Arboretum (https://arboretum.uoguelph.ca)

 Red pine is an important timber and pulp tree in Ontario.
-This conifer has needles in bunches of two, similar to Jack Pine and the non-native Scots pine.
+This conifer has needles in bunches of two, similar to jack pine and the non-native Scots pine.
 The needles are easily identifiable because they are very long (10-16cm) and brittle – if you bend a needle it will snap in half!
 Many songbirds love the seeds of the red pine, which drop every fall, as do squirrels, mice, and chipmunks.
 Red pine is often used for windbreaks, as its deep roots help it to hold on in strong winds.

 Red pine is Ontario’s only native pine with bunches of two very long needles.
 Photo by Chris Earley.